canonical/lxd/doc/howto/network_bgp.md

 - Network forward addresses
 - Addresses or subnets specified in `ipv4.routes.external` or `ipv6.routes.external` on an instance NIC that is connected to the bridge network

+Make sure to add your subnets to the respective configuration options.
+Otherwise, they won't be advertised.

 For physical networks, no addresses are advertised directly at the level of the physical network.
 Instead, the networks, forwards and routes of all downstream networks (the networks that specify the physical network as their uplink network through the `network` option) are advertised in the same way as for bridge networks.